ojwb/survex/doc/walls.rst

 errors are worth reporting.
-An easy way to compare is to export a Shapefile from ``Walls32.exe`` (the way to do this is a bit hidden - after processing select the `Segments` tab, make sure the whole project is selected, and click the `Details / Rpts...` button (towards the upper right).
+An easy way to compare is to export a Shapefile from ``Walls32.exe`` (the way to do this is a bit hidden - after processing select the `Segments` tab, make sure the whole project is selected, and click the `Details / Rpts...` button which is towards the upper right).
 You can then overlay this Shapefile in ``aven`` using `File->Overlay Geodata...`.

 See below for a list of known limitations.
 We've mostly prioritised what